mohit-lal/Greet_App/README.md

 # Project Purpose

 This project was developed in accordance to the Final project of Completion of Post Graduate Degree in Mobile Solution Development from Conestoga College.

+#Project Members:

-The project members include Bharath Kumar Merugu, Mohit Lal and Mukunda Bhattarai.
+The project members include:
+- Bharath Kumar Merugu
+- Mohit Lal
+- Mukunda Bhattarai.

 # Demo Video